varigence/docs/bimlflex/reference-documentation/SsisDelayValidation.md

 # Delay Validation

-Should generated SSIS packages use delayed validation for metadata validation
+Determines whether generated SSIS packages use delayed validation for metadata validation.

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `true`.